 Barriers to Resources

-Foreign funding to societies is subject to the approval of the Council of Ministers.
-The request for approval should include the source of funding, the amount of funding, the means of transfer, and the objectives for which the funding will be spent, in addition to any special conditions.
-The Council of Ministers shall issue its decision within thirty days (or else the funding is deemed to be approved).
-The same applied to not-for-profit companies.
+Foreign funding, including any gifts, grants, or donations given to a society, is subject to the prior notification and approval of the Council of Ministers.
+The notification should include the source of funding, the amount of funding, the means of transfer, and the objectives for which the funding will be spent, in addition to any special conditions.
+The Council of Ministers shall issue its decision within thirty days; if it does not refuse the funding within thirty days, the funding is deemed to be approved.

 |UN Universal Periodic Review Reports||National Report